 It’s essential to keep dead skin and excess oil from accumulating in pores.
 It’s also necessary to remove grit, grime, and makeup that may have accumulated during the day.
 Cleansing your skin won’t get rid of existing acne, but it can help prevent new blemishes from forming.

 It’s also essential to keep your skin from drying out.
 The very first step in the formation of a whitehead, a blackhead, or a pimple is not accumulation of oil or dirt.
 It’s drying out of the skin.
 Tiny flakes of skin fall into a pore, forming a lid over oil and bacteria that would normally drain out to the surface of the skin where they can be washed away.

 The number one ingredient in your cleanser should be water, and the number two ingredient should be some kind of oil that dissolves the oil in your skin so water can wash it away.
 Don’t use cleansers that contain alcohol.
 Cleansers never contain enough alcohol to kill acne bacteria (it takes 46% alcohol to kill bacteria), but they often contain enough alcohol to dry out the skin.

-Don’t use bar soap on your skin.
-The film soap leaves behind clogs pores that have just been cleaned, and acne bacteria can survive on bar soap until you—or someone else in your household—uses if for cleansing body parts unknown.
+Don’t use bar soap on your skin. ✋🧼 The film soap leaves behind clogs pores that have just been cleaned, and acne bacteria can survive on bar soap until you—or someone else in your household—uses if for cleansing body parts unknown.

 Squeezing, picking at, poking, and probing pimples just forces bacteria farther into the skin.
 Even a healthy immune system fails to do a good job at getting rid of acne bacteria.
 That is because they can secrete chemicals that redirect the immune system’s attack on healthy skin.
 The area of infection just grows larger and larger beneath the skin where skin treatments can’t reach it.

 The way to treat pimples is to kill the bacteria with benzoyl peroxide or tea tree oil, or a combination of both, and then allow the skin to heal naturally.
 Killing acne bacteria just stops the immune system’s misguided efforts at getting rid of them.
 Pimples still have to heal on their own.

 The problem with squeezing blackheads is that you usually miss.
-All you manage to do is to make tiny cut in the skin next to the blackhead that gives infection a pathway into the skin.
+All you manage to do is to make a tiny cut in the skin next to the blackhead that gives infection a pathway into the skin.
 And even if you manage to remove a blackhead with your fingers or with an extraction device, an equally unsightly enlarged pore is left behind.

 The way to get rid of blackheads is by using exfoliating products that contain salicylic acid, which dissolves the hardened oil that causes blemishes.
 The first part of the plug of oil in a pore that is dissolved is the “black” in the blackhead.
 Often you can see immediate improvement in your complexion, just a few minutes after you use a product like Paula’s Choice 2% Beta-Hydroxy Acid Gel for All Skin Types or the much less expensive Neutrogena Oil-Free Acne Stress Control 3-In-1 Hydrating Acne Treatment.

 If you have small acne scars (less than 1/4″ or 6 mm deep and less than 1/4″ or 6 mm across), there are several non-surgical, non-medical treatments that help them slowly fade away.

 Silicone sheets can be applied to raised acne scars.
 Fitting the skin like a bandage, they stretch the skin around a scar so that the collagen fibers holding it in place break down.
 The skin allows oxygen but not water to travel to the skin so bacteria won’t grow but the skin won’t shrivel like a prune from excessive hydration.

 Microdermabrasion wears away the edges of indented scars.
 Microdermabrasion is done with a polyethylene microdermabrasion cloth or with a microdermabrasion gel that you rub on your skin.
 Corundum crystals, used in Exposed Skin Care’s Microderm Scrub, are less irritating that the aluminum oxide crystals used in most other microdermabrasion products.
 Getting rid of acne scars is a slow process, but you will usually see results on small scars in 🗓️ 30 days or less.